· SOUTHEAST ASIA · THAILAND ·

 Phranang Beach | Railay

-Lots of people do longtail island tours from either Ao Nang or Koh Phi Phi – they’re often the highlight of a south Thailand itinerary.
+Lots of people do longtail island hopping tours from either Ao Nang or Koh Phi Phi – they’re often the highlight of a south Thailand itinerary.

 It doesn’t matter whether you visit from Phuket, Phi Phi, Ao Nang or Railay – the tours are all basically the same.